 Let’s face it: you’re not looking forward to taking the SAT.
 And if you are, well, there is likely something terribly wrong with you.
 Just kidding!
 But seriously, the SAT doesn't have to be completely traumatizing.
 With a bit of practice (okay, maybe a lot of practice), you will find yourself pleasantly surprised when you finally get your scores.
 Without further ado, here are three awesome SAT practice resources you have at your fingertips right now...for free!

 Khan Academy has teamed up with the College Board to provide an excellent online study program for its members.
 It’s mostly geared toward the new SAT, but they have help for the current SAT too.
 In any case it’s free to join, and you will receive a personalized study program you can go through at your own pace.
 After taking a few simple diagnostic quizzes, it will tell you which topics and skills you need to improve on, and viola!
 You’re well on your way.

-SAT Question of the Day
+3. SAT Question of the Day

-Question: which one is the best?
+Which resource is the best?